Tips for visiting Murrays Beach including how to find the hidden sea cave

 The Booderee National Park entry fee

 Murrays beach falls into the fee zone for the Booderee National Park.
-Currently that fee is $13 for a vehicle to enter the park for 48 hours.
-This means you can technically visit across three days on the same ticket if you time it right.
+Currently that fee is $20 for a vehicle to enter the park for one day.

 There are concessions and annual passes available and as prices will no doubt change over time, you can see the current rates here.